openpatch/scratch-for-java/docs/en/book/installation.md

 Open the "Preferences" dialogue and select the "Libraries" tab.
 Then add the location where the Scratch for Java jar is located.
 Restart BlueJ - done.
 Scratch for Java will now be available in all of your projects that you open.

-You need to download the Jar file for your operating system and put it in the **+libs** folder for a local installation.

 ### System Wide

 You need to locate the "userlib" folder, found at `<bluej-dir>/lib/userlib`.
 Place the Scratch for Java jar into this folder.
 Restart BlueJ - done.
-Scratch for Java will now be available in alle projects for all users.
+Scratch for Java will now be available in all projects for all users.

 If you have installed BlueJ via the installer you probably find the "userlib" folder here: